csci-1301/csci-1301.github.io/labs/For/readme.md

 Try to rewrite the previous two `for` loops as `while` loops.
 There is a trick to make the `while` loop using `continue` work properly; can you spot it?

+# Pushing Further (Optional)

 ## Multiple Initializations and Updates

 This section is about two modifications of `for` loops that are sometimes considered bad design: used poorly, they can make the code harder to read and to debug, and sometimes make it hard to follow the flow of control of your program.
 They are introduced because you may see them in your future, but, except for rare cases, should be avoided in your own code.
-The exact structure of `for` loops is actually more complex than what we discussed in class.
+The exact structure of `for` loops is actually more complex than discussed in class.
 It is

 ```